shopware5/shopware/UPGRADE-5.3.md

     * `frontend_listing_filter_facet_multi_selection_label`
 * Added `\Shopware\Bundle\StoreFrontBundle\Service\Core\CategoryDepthService` service to select categories by their depth
 * Added `instantFilterResult` config to show a new, by the customer filtered, listing immediately via ajax
+* Added event `action/fetchListing` which allows to load listings, facet data or listing counts

 ### Changes